Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 Users and bots with the flags `+v` or `+o` within a channel have protection against triggering flood mitigation.
 For this reason, it is recommended that noisy bots have one of these flags.
+Please be aware that this does *not* exempt bots from the typical rate limits for sending messages, which allow one message to be sent every two seconds.

 Additional exemptions may be allocated when the need for them is demonstrated.
 If you find that your bot is hitting limits, email <support@libera.chat> for